-The Formula 1 racing genre started to become increasingly crowded as the new millennium began, but MicroProse carved the genre out of stone with their primordial Grand Prix series.
-By the end of its four-year long developmental cycle the expectations were skyrocketing – the game would have fluid internet play for a full field of 22 players, a new hi-resolution graphics engine, the latest tracks and teams of the 2000 season would be included, wet weather racing and a career mode that would add depth to the title.
+The Formula 1 racing genre started to become increasingly crowded as the new millennium began, but MicroProse carved the genre out with their primordial Grand Prix series.
+By the end of its four-year long developmental cycle the expectations were skyrocketing – the game would have fluid internet play for a full field of 22 players, a new hi-resolution graphics engine, the latest tracks and teams of the 2000 season would be included, weather and a career mode that would add depth to the title.
 With the exception of wet weather racing, none of this has come to pass.

 The game’s based on the 1998 F1 season, lacks a career mode, and doesn’t ship with a completely re-written graphics engine.
 This is all underwritten by the fact that GP3 borrows heavily (too heavily) from its successor, the highly regarded Grand Prix 2, considered by many the ultimate F1 simulation.
 But Grand Prix 3 has it where it counts – it’s a damn fine open wheel sim.